dhis2/training-docs/content/design_for_data_use/tg_sharing.md

-# Trainer’s Guide to Data Set Design
+# Trainer’s Guide to Sharing

 ## What is this guide?

-This guide is a support document for DHIS2 Academy trainers for the session "Data Set Design Principles" This session follows the standard Academy training approach with
+This guide is a support document for DHIS2 Academy trainers for the session "Sharing and User Groups" This session follows the standard Academy training approach with

 1. a live demo session where the trainer demonstrate and explain the features, and